All Practice Exams

 Explanation: Visual analysis requires a stable or counter-therapeutic baseline trend before introducing the IV to attribute change to the intervention.
 Decreasing baseline trend before intervention threatens internal validity.

-B.Demand fading and high-probability request sequence
+B.Demand fading with a high-probability request sequence

 Explanation: For escape-maintained behavior, antecedent strategies that reduce demand aversiveness — task interspersal, demand fading, choice, high-probability request sequence — decrease the establishing operation for escape.